RosencrantzArt/Morning-Hub/README.md

 ## Price Rates Section
 - Description of the subscription options.
 - Image of the Price Rates section.
-Displays the subscription options for Morning Club, offering flexibility with yearly, monthly, and weekly rates, accommodating individuals with varying budgets and commitment levels.
+Displays the subscription options for The Morning Club, offering flexibility with yearly, monthly, and weekly rates, accommodating individuals with varying budgets and commitment levels.
 <p align="center"><img src="assets/images/pricescreenshot.png" alt="drawing" width="800"/></p>

 ## Sign-Up Section